AI Book Generator:

 -

 Compound interest is interest earned on both your original principal and the interest already accumulated. €1,000 at 7% for 30 years doesn't grow to €3,100 — it grows to €7,612.
 The difference is compounding.
-Einstein allegedly called it the eighth wonder of the world.
-Whether he did or not, the math is real, and starting early is the single most powerful financial decision most people can make.
+Starting early is the single most powerful financial decision most people can make.

 -

 When you buy a share of stock, you become a part-owner of a real business.
-If the company grows and earns more profit, your share becomes worth more.
-If it struggles, your share loses value.
 Historically, the global stock market has returned roughly 7–10% per year on average — but not smoothly.
 Some years it drops 30%.
 Understanding this volatility is the key to not panicking and selling at the worst moment.

 Simple pricing.
 No subscription.